Bank of China US Branches BSA/AML and Sanctions Statement

-Bank of China Limited (“BOC”) is organized under the laws of the People’s Republic of China and maintains branches globally, including in the U.S. BOC’s banking operations in the U.S. consist of branches in New York, Queens, Chicago, and Los Angeles (collectively, “BOC U.S.A.”).
+Bank of China Limited (“BOC”) is organized under the laws of the People’s Republic of China and maintains branches globally, including in the United States of America (“U.S.” or “U.S.A”).
+BOC’s banking operations in the U.S. consist of branches in New York, Queens, Chicago, and Los Angeles (collectively, “BOC U.S.A.”).
 The New York and Queens branches are Federal Deposit Insurance Corporation (“FDIC”) insured branches licensed and examined by the Office of the Comptroller of the Currency (“OCC”).
 The Chicago and Los Angeles BOC U.S.A. branches are uninsured branches that also are licensed and examined by the OCC.

 BOC U.S.A. is committed to complying with all applicable U.S. laws and regulations designed to combat money laundering, criminal activity and terrorist financing, including the Bank Secrecy Act (“BSA”) as amended by the U.S.A.
 PATRIOT Act.

-As part of a comprehensive risk governance framework, the BSA/AML Program is managed based on the three lines of defense model designed to assure independence from one another and to provide multiple levels of risk control.
+As part of a comprehensive risk governance framework, the BSA/AML Program is managed based on the three lines of defense model designed to assure independence from each other and multiple levels of risk control.